Effective Latent Differential Equation Models via Attention and Multiple Shooting: Methods

 \subsubsection{Empiric data}

-Next, in an effort to both evaluate our proposed models on a challenging empirical dataset and provide an example of the advantages of incorporating prior scientific insights into agnostic AI models, we focus on one of the most complex systems in nature: the human brain.
-Resting-state fMRI data from 153 subjects, sourced from the Track-On HD study~\citep{kloppel2015compensation}, was utilized in our research.
+Next, in an effort to evaluate both our proposed models in a challenging empirical data set and to provide an example of the advantages of incorporating prior scientific insights into agnostic AI models, we focus on one of the most complex systems in nature: the human brain.

+We used the resting state fMRI data from 153 subjects, sourced from the Track-On HD study~\citep{kloppel2015compensation}.
 The data was pre-processed as described in~\citet{polosecki2020resting}, followed by a 20-component Canonical ICA~\citep{varoquaux2010group}.
 Of the original 20 components, 9 were identified as artifacts and therefore eliminated, leaving 11 components for further analysis.
-Each subject contributed data from two visits, resulting in a total of 306 samples.
-Each sample comprised 160 time points, captured at a temporal resolution of 3 seconds.
-For the purposes of our study, the initial 114 time points were allocated for training while the remaining ones were used for testing.
-Our proposed GOKU-UI was trained using 20 Stuart-Landau stochastic oscillators (Eq. \ref{eq:stuart-landau_network}) in the latent space.
-The performance of the model when using different numbers of oscillators can be found in the Supplementary Information.
+The contribution of each subject was captured in two separate visits, yielding an aggregate of 306 data samples.
+These samples, with 160 time points each, were acquired at a temporal resolution of 3 seconds.
+For the scope of our investigation, we set aside roughly 20\% of the data samples (n=60) for testing, while ensuring a balanced representation of the sex, condition, and measurement site.
+The remaining data samples (n = 246) were assigned for training and validation.
+More specifically, the first 114 time points from each of these samples were used for model training, with the remainder reserved for validation and early training termination.

+Our proposed GOKU-UI model was trained using 20 Stuart-Landau stochastic oscillators (Eq. \ref{eq:stuart-landau_network}) in the latent space.
+A comparison of the model's performance using various numbers of oscillators and a thorough description of the training procedure are presented in the Supplementary Information section.